The International Institute of Minnesota welcomes refugees to the Twin Cities and assists in the transition process to their new community.

 - Providing a warm and welcoming atmosphere for our new community members

-- are medically screened by healthcare professionals before arriving in the United States and again upon arrival
+- Medically screened by health care professionals before arriving in the United States and again upon arrival